monreal93/3D_SOSP_fMRI/README.md

 # 3D_SOSP_fMRI
-This repository houses the sequence and anaylis scripts for the paper "Combining the benefits of 3D acquisitions and spiral readouts for VASO fMRI at UHF"
+This repository houses the sequence and analysis scripts for the paper **Combining the benefits of 3D acquisitions and spiral readouts for VASO fMRI at UHF**

-# PULSEQ:
+# Sequence (pulseq):
-Intial configuration steps:
+## Intial configuration steps:
 1) Clone this repository
    ```
    git clone https://github.com/monreal93/3D_SOSP_fMRI.git